zerodevx/svelte-toast/README.md

 ### Vanilla JS

-For any other applications with a bundler, something like this should work.
+For any other application with a bundler, something like this should work:

 ```js
 import { SvelteToast, toast } from '@zerodevx/svelte-toast'